ipinfo/perl/README.md

 #### Internationalization

-When looking up an IP address, the response object includes a `$response->country_name` method which includes the country name based on American English.
+When looking up an IP address, the `$details` object includes a `$details->country_name` method which includes the country name based on American English.
 It is possible to return the country name in other languages by setting the `countries` setting when creating the `IPinfo` object.

 The file must be a `.json` file with the following structure: